Voltemand/utilitiesR/README.md

-A collection of utility functions and command in R
+A collection of utility functions and commands in R